Dipankar27/AngularAppDeployAWS/README.md

  # Angular Dashboard App using Covid 19 data with user login and logout features

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0.
-This project was built for my own understanding of deploying Angular application on Amamzon S3 bucket and creating a CI/CD pipeline using Github and Amazon Code build.
+The project was built for my own understanding of deploying Angular application on Amamzon S3 bucket and creating a CI/CD pipeline using Github and Amazon Code build.
 Please email me on dipankar.medhi27@gmail.com if you need help with understanding the project or need help with the bucket policy and IAM policy statement to add to the IAM role used by CodeBuild.

 ## Development server